-The purposes of this safeguarding policy are to ensure procedures are in place and people are clear about their roles and responsibilities regarding children, and adults who may be at risk in our care and using our premises.
-To be read in conjunction with 'The Diocese of Salisbury Safeguarding Framework and Good Practice Guidelines 2017'.
+The purposes of this Handbook are to ensure procedures are in place and people are clear about their roles and responsibilities regarding children, young people and vulnerable adults in their care and using our premises.
+Please also see the Parish Safeguarding Handbook (PSH), a copy of which is available from the Parish Office.
+The PSH is a nationally published House of Bishop's Handbook that underpins all the policies, guidelines and processes gathered together here.